dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 If your account belongs to an [organization](./account-management.md#organization-management), applications are hosted at `https://<organization-name>-<app-name>.cloud.dbos.dev/`
 :::

-If you edit your application or schema, run `npx dbos-cloud app deploy` again to apply the latest migrations and upgrade to the latest version.
+If you edit your application or schema, run `dbos-cloud app deploy` again to apply the latest migrations and upgrade to the latest version.

 :::info
 * You don't have to worry about changing database server connection parameters like `hostname` or `password` in `dbos-config.yaml` to deploy an application to the cloud&#8212;DBOS automatically applies the connection information of your cloud database instance.